-- Aligned with current county policy, new developments should provide at least 15% Moderately Priced Dwelling Units (MPDUs). - Prioritize greater percentages of or more affordable MPDUs than required by county code as a public benefit for the Optional Development Method in the Commercial/Residential (C/R) family of zones to provide additional affordable housing that is needed within the Plan area. - When public properties are redeveloped with a residential component, projects should strive to provide a minimum of 30% MPDUs, with 15% affordable to households earning the standard MPDU level of 65-70% or less of Area Median Income (AMI) and 15% affordable to households at or below 50% of AMI. - Support the development of permanent and temporary supportive housing for people experiencing homelessness in the Plan area.
+- Provide 15% Moderately Priced Dwelling Units (MPDUs) in new development. - Prioritize greater percentages of or more affordable MPDUs than required by county code as a public benefit for the Optional Development Method in the Commercial/Residential (C/R) family of zones to provide additional affordable housing that is needed within the Plan area. - When public properties are redeveloped with a residential component, projects should strive to provide a minimum of 30% MPDUs, with 15% affordable to households earning the standard MPDU level of 65-70% or less of Area Median Income (AMI) and 15% affordable to households at or below 50% of AMI. - Support the development of permanent and temporary supportive housing for people experiencing homelessness in the Plan area.